magicleap/developer-portal-docs/docs/guides/remote-rendering/unreal-engine-5.md

 The alpha channel as exposed by Unreal Engine will not be enough for alpha blend layers in OpenXR, this is entirely due to the fact that the alpha output is inverted.

-In order to correct this you will have to create a post-processing material that inverts the value of the alpha channel before it's submitted to the Remote Renderer.
+In order to correct this you will have to create a post-processing material that inverts the value of the alpha channel before it's submitted to the Remote Rendering service.

 Go to **Window** and enable the **Content Browser**.
 From the **Content Browser**, add a new material in the desired directory.